uzongoka/pulse-sms-issues/README.md

 If you are interested in helping, take a look and see what you can build.
 I am always open to quality contributions towards the app.

-The backend and Android apps are not open-source.
+The backend is not open-source.
 All the issue tracking/feature requests, for the repos above, will still be done on this page, as well.